 On the one hand, providing written and verbal feedback on students’ work is a key element in the learning process.
 It is the point at which we are able to engage in the most detailed way with a student’s arguments, evaluate their demonstrated abilities, and provide direct, constructive advice.
-It is also a crucial moment in the student experience: receiving careful and considered evaluation from someone they respect and recognize as an expert in their chosen field.
-On the other hand, providing feedback can be time-consuming, laborious and uninteresting for the marker; receiving limited, cryptic or critical feedback can be demoralizing for the student, and cause them to disengage.
+It is also a crucial moment in the student experience: receiving careful and considered evaluation from someone they respect and recognise as an expert in their chosen field.
+On the other hand, providing feedback can be time-consuming, laborious and uninteresting for the marker; receiving limited, cryptic or critical feedback can be demoralising for the student, and cause them to disengage.
 Worse yet, there is a suspicion (backed by some evidence) that most students do not read the feedback they are given, at all.

 The aim of this workshop is to develop a way of thinking about feedback as an intervention in the student’s learning process.
-Drawing on up-to-date research, we will discuss presenting feedback in a way that is easily internalised by the recipient, minimizes negative emotional responses, promotes constructive behavioural change, and makes the best use of the marker’s time.
+Drawing on up-to-date research, we will discuss presenting feedback in a way that is easily internalised by the recipient, minimises negative emotional responses, promotes constructive behavioural change, and makes the best use of the marker’s time.